Application screen configuration

 In this section, you should prepare a script compatible with the provided API, which allows you to customize Eximee Dashboard views for a given application.
 As part of the configuration, you can, among other things:

-* set the order in which tabs are displayed,
+* determine the order in which tabs are displayed,

-* customize the content shown in individual tabs,
+* adjust the content displayed in individual tabs,

 * define the appearance of the header for a given process.

-Application screens are configured by implementing a configuration function that returns a configuration object `ProcessConfig`.
+Application screens are configured by implementing a configuration function returning a configuration object `ProcessConfig`.

 e.g.